 Holding an employer accountable for employment discrimination and securing compensation for your damages will be much easier with an attorney’s assistance.
 An experienced employment attorney can help you with your EEOC claim before guiding you through the process of filing a civil suit against your employer.

 The Law Offices of Miguel S. Ramirez can provide the compassionate and responsive legal counsel you need after experiencing workplace discrimination.
 To discuss your legal options with an experienced attorney, contact us today and schedule a case review with us.
-Our team can help you at every step of the process.
+Our employment lawyers can help you at every step of the process.